 Append any relevant supporting evidence such as: a time line and detailed work plans, your latest annual report, facts and figures supporting your case, letters of support from other organisations, an organisational chart, photographs and press cuttings.
 Choose these materials with care, make sure they support your application rather than undermine it!
 A letter of support can be a good idea, but if it’s from certain kinds of organisations or a political party then this can signal ‘political’ activities which funders often refuse to support.

-Phone up and check they’ve got it (and haven’t lost it yet) and let them know you are available if there are any questions.
+Phone up and check they’ve got it and let them know you are available if there are any questions.
 Sometimes they’ll let you know of any minor changes they’d like you to make (which obviously improves your chances).

 If your application is successful the hard work can begin.
 First of all send a thank you letter to the funder – building good relations will help you get more funding.
 It is best if just one or two people deal with the funder to avoid confusion and help build those relations.